joshjohanning/joshjohanning.github.io/_posts/2022-11-23-github-packages-migrate-nuget-packages.md

     {: file='\'dotnet nuget push\' error'}

   + [`gpr`](https://github.com/jcansdale/gpr) works because it rewrites the `<repository url="..." />` element in the `.nuspec`{: .filepath} file in the `.nupkg`{: .filepath} before pushing
-  + There is an item on [GitHub's roadmap](https://github.com/github/roadmap/issues/589) to support pushing packages directly to an organization; this should allow [`dotnet nuget push`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-push) to work instead of [`gpr`](https://github.com/jcansdale/gpr)
+  +  Update Dec 2022: Now that NuGet Packages has supports granular permissions and organization sharing ([GitHub's roadmap item](https://github.com/github/roadmap/issues/589)), [`dotnet nuget push`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-push) should work - but using [`gpr`](https://github.com/jcansdale/gpr) for mapping convenience
     - [`gpr`](https://github.com/jcansdale/gpr) still might be preferred since you would have to tie the NuGet package to the repository manually post-migration
-    - For [`dotnet nuget push`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-push) to work, you will have to add the feed first using this command:
+    - If attempting to use [`dotnet nuget push`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-push), you will have to add the feed first using this command:
       ```bash
       dotnet nuget add source \
         --username my-github-username \